 5. Board the Dacia Express overnight from Vienna to Bucharest.
 25 hours.

-As a glaring headlight signaled the approach of the Dacia Express, my excitement grew at the thought of yet another train adventure.
-A small electric cart driven by an even smaller woman wearing a drab blue uniform, parked in front of my coach car.
+When the glaring headlight signaled the approach of the Dacia Express, my excitement grew at the thought of yet another train adventure.
+A small electric cart driven by an even smaller woman clothed in a drab blue uniform, parked in front of my coach car.
 Here were our clean linens, neatly folded.
-She unloaded the cart and carried the wrapped bundles onto the train.
+She quickly unloaded the cart and carried the wrapped bundles onto the train.

-Once underway, she introduced herself as the conductor of our car.
-I was sternly advised to stay in my room with all three door locks engaged and not to open the door without first using the peep-hole.
+Once underway, the same woman who loaded the linens introduced herself as the conductor.
+She very sternly advised me to stay in my room, use all three door locks and never open the door without first using the peep-hole.
 Without a dining car or even a club car, I wasn’t planning to go anywhere.

-Here is my two minute video tour of the sleeping car aboard the Dacia Express:
+Here is my quick video tour of the sleeping car aboard the Dacia Express:

 Without warning, train came to a jarring halt.
 Men were pounding on doors, yelling, “Passport photos, show passport photos.
 Open doors now!”
 Startled but not totally panicked, I remembered rumors about unexpected passport checks at the border into Romania and Hungary.